imkanhaiya/interview-questions/README.md

 9. ### What are pipable operators
 Functions that takes an observable as input and returns another observable.
 It is a pure operation, original Observable stays unmodified.

+10. ### What are sync (synchronous) operators
+Pipable operators that process each emitted value immediately
 <br>

 ## Angular